Frequently Asked Questions

 Money came onto humanity so fast that it was more like an attack.
 It didn’t evolve into a system of goods and services it creates a world that’s designed to make more money.
 Money only evolves to be better able to make more money.
 It doesn’t evolve to make less money.

 Is it wrong to have a medium of exchange?

 When one receives their sustenance from nature then one cares for nature because it is the source of their sustenance, but when one receives their sustenance from money, then one will turn nature and anything they can into money.

 Is humanity’s life so complex that we need a medium of exchange?

 Humanity’s life would not be so complex, nor difficult, if money was not used at all.
 Money has complicated humanity’s life on Earth so much that we cannot do anything else except bow to the demands of money.

 Why live without money?

 I’ve heard scientists and other people say that an effective response to climate change would require so much change that humanity couldn’t do it without the collapse of civilization.
 A world without money, however, could meet the same, or better, level of response.

 We would have a much smaller workforce that wouldn’t need to create waste and would be volunteer.
 People are much more amenable when asked than when told.
 There would still be ambition but it would be for real merit, for real praise, not for the apparent reward of money.
 Why do something great for humanity if your reward makes you rich and everyone else poor?
 What good did you do?
 All you did was elevate yourself for money.
 If people want to be doctors then they will be doctors because they want to, not because they make a lot of money.

 When money is not included then the waste that money creates will not require work anymore.
-That reduction would be down to around 15 hours a week according to my estimates.
-Guitars, for example, would be made in factories, but made with quality instead of economics.
-Humanity might have less choices, but the choices we had would be of high quality, not detrimental to the environment, and free.
+Removal of that waste would reduce our workweek to 15 hours a week or less according to my estimates.
+We might have less choices, but the choices we had would be of high quality, not detrimental to the environment, and free.